 Frostbite in Child

-Children are at increased risk for frostbite because of an inability to communicate symptoms at onset, and because of their increased surface to body mass ratio.
+Pediatric patient considerations: Children are at increased risk for frostbite because of their increased surface to body mass ratio.
+Younger children may not communicate symptoms at onset.

 T33.90XA – Superficial frostbite of unspecified sites, initial encounter